Mangrove-Web-Development/devdocs/coding-standards/javascript.md

 ## IIFE
 NOTE: This does not apply to ES6, as the module structure provides encapsulation.
+Only do this if you are not using a JavaScript compiler.

 JavaScript scripts should be wrapped in an immediately invoked function expression, like this: